-Southern Wesleyan University (SWU) assesses and evaluates success in respect to student achievement as articulated within our Mission and Core Values as well as our Strategic Compass.
+Southern Wesleyan University (SWU) assesses and evaluates success with respect to student achievement as articulated within our Mission and Core Values.
 SWU is committed to demonstrating our success in regards to student achievement by: 1) identifying appropriate measures and criteria to determine success, 2) utilizing the student achievement data to further our mission, and 3) documenting our student achievement data and subsequent results of its findings to determine related success.

 SWU utilizes a broad range of measures and metrics to demonstrate and document its progress in meetings its goals and objectives for student achievement.
 These measures are congruent across the differing instructional modalities which students experience at Southern Wesleyan University.
 The measures and metrics currently utilized include: